-Investments: The Sub-Fund invests at least 75% of its assets in equities of companies that are based in, or do most of their business in EU member states that use the euro as their national currency.

-The Sub-Fund makes use of derivatives to reduce various risks, for efficient portfolio management and as a way to gain exposure (long or short) to various assets, markets or other investment opportunities (including derivatives which focus on equities and foreign exchange).
+Investments: The Sub-Fund invests mainly in a broad range of equities of companies that are based in, or do most of their business in Europe and which offer prospects of paying dividends.
+The Sub-Fund makes use of derivatives to reduce various risks, for efficient portfolio management and as a way to gain exposure (long or short) to various assets, markets or other investment opportunities (including derivatives which focus on equities).
+Benchmark: The Sub-Fund is actively managed by reference to and seeks to outperform the MSCI Europe Index.
+The Sub-Fund is mainly exposed to the issuers of the Benchmark, however, the management of the Sub-Fund is discretionary, and will be exposed to issuers not included in the

-Benchmark: The Sub-Fund is actively managed and seeks to outperform the MSCI EMU Index.
-The Sub-Fund is mainly exposed to the issuers of the Benchmark, however, the management of the Sub-Fund is discretionary, and will invest in issuers not included in the Benchmark.
-The Sub-Fund monitors risk exposure in relation to the Benchmark however the extent of deviation from the Benchmark is expected to be material.
+Benchmark: The Sub-Fund monitors risk exposure in relation to the Benchmark however the extent of deviation from the Benchmark is expected to be material.
 The Benchmark is a broad market index, which does not assess or include constituents according to environmental characteristics, and therefore is not aligned with the environmental characteristics promoted by the Sub-Fund.

 Management Process: The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
-The investment manager uses a combination of overall market data and fundamental analysis of individual issuers to identify equities with superior long-term prospects.
+The investment manager uses a combination of overall market data and fundamental analysis of individual issuers to identify equities that offer above-average dividend prospects as well as the potential to rise in value over time.
+In addition to the initial exclusion of names rated by Amundi's ESG rating methodology, the investment manager also places a strong emphasis on fundamental ESG analysis when conducting our bottom up research on each potential investment case.
+More specifically, the investment manager focuses on the material ESG factors that may potentially have a financial impact on the business model and analyses the development of these factors.
+The outcome of such analysis may negatively impact the intrinsic value of an issuer's business model and the investment case.
 The Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of the Benchmark.